mikhailsimon/simonsec/README.md

 # simonsec

-Pentesting tools with Zenity GUI
+Pentesting tools with CLI and Zenity GUI